 Experience Overview

-Experience the splendour and remote wonders of an island that prospers in its isolation on this six-day nature-filled adventure through Tasmania.
-Discover uninterrupted UNESCO national parks, from the coastal heath and sand dunes that meet the rainforest in Takayna/Tarkine to the glacier-sculpted terrain that envelops Cradle Mountain.
-Stroll along the stunning Wineglass Bay in the shadow of Freycinet’s pink peaks and be mesmerised by the contrasting powder-white sands, turquoise waters and orange-hued granite in the world-famous Bay of Fires.
-Surround yourself with endemic wildlife, from Tasmanian devils to fairy penguins, and spend your free evenings indulging in world-class seafood in quaint coastal towns.
+Set out on a six-day adventure from Tasmania’s trendy capital, capes and coastlines to its ancient interiors and oldest townships.
+Discover UNESCO World Heritage listed national parks, from the coastal heath and sand dunes that meet the rainforest in Takayna/Tarkine to the glacier-sculpted terrain of Cradle Mountain.
+Stroll along Wineglass Bay in the shadow of Freycinet’s pink peaks and count the bright colours that make up the world-famous Bay of Fires.
+Go in search of the island’s unique endemic wildlife, from Tasmanian devils to fairy penguins and discover the freshest homegrown grapes and flavours of Tassie.

 Highlights

-- Discover the breathtaking Bay of Fires – an incredible stretch of coastal heaven, famous for the fiery orange lichen that clings to its boulder-clad beaches.
+- Discover the beaches and historic blazes of the Bay of Fires – a stretch of coastline famous for the fiery orange lichen that clings to its boulder-clad beaches.

-- Walk to Cape Tourville Lighthouse for a panoramic view of Freycinet National Park’s iconic landscape and watch as the translucent waters lap the sands in the secluded bay.
+- Walk to Cape Tourville Lighthouse for a panoramic view of Freycinet National Park’s landscape and watch as the waters lap the sands in the secluded bay.

 - Trek along walking trails in the UNESCO World Heritage-listed Cradle Mountain National Park – keeping an eye out for furry critters, including wombats and wallabies.

-- Explore the uninterrupted wilderness of Takayna/Tarkine on a guided walk through its pristine rainforest – alive with unique creatures and habitats not found anywhere else on earth.
+- Explore the uninterrupted wilderness of Takayna/Tarkine on a guided walk through its prehistoric rainforest – alive with unique creatures and habitats not found anywhere else on earth.

 Trip Details